Summary

 ELG 6120 Algebraic Coding Theory (3 units)

 Review of Algebra, Finite Fields, Linear Block Codes and their Properties, Hamming Codes, Cyclic codes; Hadamard Matrices and Hadamard Codes, Golay Codes, Reed-Muller Codes, BCH and Reed-Solomon Codes, Decoding Algorithms, Coding Bounds.
-Courses ELG 6120, ELG 6157 (SYSC 5507) cannot be combined for units.
 This course is equivalent to SYSC 5200 at Carleton University.

 Course Component: Lecture